The United States: Luxury & Private Journeys

 In the northern half of the country, winter brings cold weather, with temperatures decreasing the further north and/or higher elevation you travel.
 At this time, expect snowfall, snow-capped mountains, and frozen lakes and rivers.
 Summer brings the heat, ranging from humid to dry, though generally the coasts and mountainous parks will be comfortable – making it a great time to visit.

-As we move south, temperatures increase, and even in the middle of winter some locations will remain comfortably warm, such as southern California, and parts of New Mexico or Arizona.
+As you move south, temperatures increase, and even in the middle of winter some locations will remain comfortably warm, like parts of New Mexico and Arizona.
 Summers in the south can be uncomfortably hot, and tend to get more humid as you move east.
 Though even in the scorching summers there will be a number of parks at higher elevation, coastal areas with cooler breezes, or luxury accommodations with icy A/C to keep you comfortable – all in all making summer a good time to travel.

 How much should I budget for a USA journey?